cs-deathmatch/toby-fox-heardle/README.md

-# Mario Heardle
+# Toby Fox Heardle (Undertale, Deltarune, and more!)

+# Still very WIP, absolutely not ready to play yet.
+If you want to help, don't hesitate to get in contact, or just submit code!

 **DISCLAIMER: If you want to play this legitimately, don't look in main.js or extension.js or you'll be spoiled on what songs will be used in the future.**

-Mario Heardle is a game that tests your knowledge of the Mario franchise's extensive musical library.
-Each day, a different song from across the whole franchise will be played and you have to identify what song it is from just a few seconds of it.
-Each guess adds a few more seconds of the song and there's an extensive hint system that provides helpful feedback to guide you to the right answer.
-Songs from Super Mario, Mario Kart, Mario & Luigi, Paper Mario, Mario Party, many of the Mario Sports games, Mario vs. Donkey Kong, Mario + Rabbids, Mario's Picross, Dr. Mario, Donkey Kong, Yoshi, Wario Land, WarioWare, Luigi's Mansion, Princess Peach, Captain Toad, remixes from the Super Smash Bros. series, various other games, as well as a few films and TV shows are all included.
-The library isn't yet a complete list of every Mario game ever made but you'd have to think hard to name a game that isn't here since even Mario no Photopi is included.
-The complete list of songs is available here: https://docs.google.com/spreadsheets/d/12vCtRU4cKzgTZk60kVveHRxQvdC2u0yS5pEISWeDlZo
+Toby Fox Heardle is a game that tests your knowledge of his wide range of work.
+Whether you're mostly familiar with his standalone games, or his Homestuck contributions, I'm sure you'll have plenty of fun with this game

-Mario Heardle was started April 19th of 2022, and was inspired by and built off of Sonic Heardle by @LaughAndPeace11, which can be traced back to WJSN Heardle, available here: https://github.com/jeroldcamacho/wjsn-heardle which was of course, a clone of the original Heardle which sadly was shut down by Spotify only 9 months after they bought it.
+Toby Fox Heardle was started on [insert the date i eventually go live with this], and was forked from [Mario Heardle](https://github.com/NinjiGalaxy/mario-heardle), which can be traced back to WJSN Heardle, available here: https://github.com/jeroldcamacho/wjsn-heardle which was of course, a clone of the original Heardle which sadly was shut down by Spotify only 9 months after they bought it.
 I hope you enjoy it!